Los Angeles metro

 The tile itself routinely lasts 50–100+ years; the underlayment beneath only lasts 25–30.
 A "lift and relay" (removing the tiles, replacing the underlayment, and reinstalling the same tiles) is the right project on most tile roofs at the underlayment-replacement window.
 Full tile replacement is rare and is usually triggered by structural-system change (new construction) or aesthetic update, not by tile-system failure.

-What roof material is best for Los Angeles?
+Which roof material works for Los Angeles?

 For homes inside wildfire-zone overlays: a Class A fire-rated assembly (concrete tile, standing-seam metal, or fire-rated asphalt) with ember-resistant vent screening.
 For homes outside fire-hazard zones with tile architecture: tile underlayment lift-and-relay extends the existing system.
 For modern and mid-century homes: standing-seam metal pairs well with the architectural vocabulary and outperforms asphalt on lifecycle.